TYPO3-Documentation/TYPO3CMS-Tutorial-SitePackage/Documentation/Introduction/Index.rst

 Extension Repository <https://extensions.typo3.org>`__ and/or in a publicly accessible version control system such as `GitHub <https://github.com>`__.

-Last, but not least, configuration variables in the sitepackage can be overwritten using TypoScript setup and constants.
+Last, but not least, configuration settings in the sitepackage can be overwritten using TypoScript setup and constants.